 Quality of water can be determined using a simple water testing kit.
 Without a water test kit you will be unable to determine what needs to be done improve the quality and safety of your water.

 You can buy a simple water test kit online that tests for 10 common contaminants.
 Testing the water source in question only takes about 10 minutes.

 Questions to Ask Yourself

 Understanding the severity of the emergency will help us to determine what standards of quality we should be aiming for within the given period.
-Life and death situations will require immediate purification methods.
+Life-threatening situations will require immediate purification methods.
 In such circumstances water that meets the minimum basic requirements will need to be used.
 This means having quick and effective purification methods on hand to reduce the response time.